MicrosoftDocs/SupportArticles-docs/support/mem/intune/fix-connectivity-issues.md

 By default, the automatic root update mechanism is enabled in different versions of Windows.
 However, if this mechanism is disabled, and if the clients do not have the Baltimore CyberTrust root certificate installed, connectivity issues with Microsoft Intune may occur.
 Clients may no longer be able to access the Microsoft Intune infrastructure to receive updates, policies, and other such resources.
 Therefore, the clients may no longer be up to date and secure.
 New enrollments on such clients may also have issues.

-For more information about Microsoft Intune and resources that are available to the clients by using Microsoft Intune, see [Windows and Windows Phone 8 SSL Root Certificate Program (Member CAs)](https://go.microsoft.com/fwlink/?linkid=269988).
+For more information about Microsoft Intune and resources that are available to the clients by using Microsoft Intune, see [Release notes - Microsoft Trusted Root Certificate Program](/security/trusted-root/release-notes).